krisherod/insight/README.md

 # insight

+6thScent: Detecting methane alerts in real time

-Project Idea:
+Project motivation:

-Detect methane leaks using a large array of gas sensors and identify faulty sensors in real time.
+In California there are over 23 000 idle methane and oil wells.
+In 2016 one of these wells leaked over 100 000 tons of methane into the atmosphere.
+This had a climate impact equivalent to 500 000 cars for one whole year.

+The aim of my project is to use a large network of methane sensors in order to detect methane leaks as soon as they occur.
+Detecting leaks may be difficult because sensors may be faulty and send bad or out of order data.

 Use Cases:

-1. To detect if there is a high methane event by checking if two collocated sensors are reading high values within 10 seconds
+1. To detect if there is a methane leak by checking if a sensor exceeds the threshold for a leak multiple times
 2. Throw out values if there is no agreement between collocated sensors
-3. Identify if sensors are consistently reading faulty values compared to surrounding sensors
+3. Identify if sensors are consistently reading faulty values compared to the average value

-Technologies
+4. Calibrate methane sensors with a separate temperature stream in real time to generate a stream of calibrated methane data

+Processing:

+- Complex Event Processing (CEP) engine was used in order to define the patterns for detecting methane leaks in real time
+- Windowed Aggregration function was used to calculate the average value of the sensors
+- Connected Stream function was used to connect methane and temperature streams in order to calibrate the methane data in real time

+Pipeline

 - Kafka: for sensor data ingestion
 - Flink: for processing a stream of data